automl/SMAC3/doc/usage_recomendation.rst

 *SMAC4BO*: Vanilla Bayesian Optimization using a *Gaussian Process* and *Expected Improvement*
    - Optimizing the objective value of Branin and other low dimensional artificial testfunctions
-   - Find the best learning rate for training a neuronal network wrt. to RMSE on a validation dataset
+   - Finding the best learning rate for training a neuronal network wrt. to RMSE on a validation dataset

 *SMAC4HPO*: Bayesian optimization using a *Random Forest*
-  - Find the optimal choice of machine learning algorithm and its hyperparameters wrt. validation error
+  - Finding the optimal choice of machine learning algorithm and its hyperparameters wrt. validation error
-  - Tune the architecture and training parameters of a neural network wrt. to classification error on a validation dataset
+  - Tuning the architecture and training parameters of a neural network wrt. to classification error on a validation dataset
   - Optimize hyperparameters of a SVM wrt. the CV-fold error
   - Minimize objective values of problems that are noisy and/or yield crashed runs (e.g. due to mem-outs)
-  - Find the best setting of an RL-agent to minimize training time for a RL problem (or a set of RL problems)
+  - Finding the best setting of an RL-agent to minimize training time for a RL problem (or a set of RL problems)

 *SMAC4AC*: Algorithm configuration using a *Random Forest*
   - Minimizing the average time it takes for a SAT-solver to solve a set of SAT instances
-  - Configure the CPLEX solver to solve a set of mixed-integer-problems as fast as possible
+  - Configuring the CPLEX solver to solve a set of mixed-integer-problems as fast as possible
-  - Optimize the average quality of solutions returned by a configurable TSP solver
+  - Optimizing the average quality of solutions returned by a configurable TSP solver

 **Important:** If your problem is not covered in this table, this doesn't mean you can't benefit from using our tool.
 In case of doubt, please create an issue on Github.